@Floppy - over 5 years ago

 Interesting.
 I'd be concerned not about unfair dismissal, but protection from prosecution for whistleblowers.
 Perhaps we should be adding something protecting people who do break the law when whistleblowing.
 The link above has something to say on that front.
 Official Secrets Act is a case in point, though obviously it's a tricky one.

-@philipjohn - about 5 years ago
+@philipjohn - over 5 years ago

 No idea if it'd be workable but is there room for an act specifically aimed at trying to define the "public interest" which could include protections against prosecution for whistleblowing in the public interest.
 You might even say it could provide guidance along the lines of a "civil reasonable suspicion" test that potential whistleblowers can use to try and figure out whether breaking the law would be justified based on what their suspicions/evidence are.
 I.e. similar to what a judge would go through in issuing a warrant.